learned-hands/mapping_aid/README.md

 ![function with argument](https://learned-hands.github.io/mapping_aid/images/step2.gif)

 To be clear, this function only makes a guess.
 You'll likely have to go through and clean things up, but it's better than starting from scratch.
 Have fun.

+## Here's how it works

+This is basicly a repurposing of [text2label](https://github.com/colarusso/text2label).
+That is, I just created a Google Apps Script that loads in the code from a [text2label tranining session](https://colarusso.github.io/text2label/) on NSMI's [names and descriptions](https://learned-hands.github.io/mapping_aid/csv/NSMIv2_titles-codes.csv).